influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/get-started-auth.md

   - /{{< latest "chronograf" >}}/administration/managing-influxdb-users/
 ---

-This guide covers the basics of securing and managing access to an InfluxDB Enterprise cluster.
+To secure and manage access to an InfluxDB Enterprise cluster, consider the following two aspects:
-There are two aspects to consider:
-*authentication* (verifying a user's identity) and *authorization* (verifying what the user has access to).
+- *authentication* (verifying a user's identity)
+- *authorization* (verifying what the user has access to)

-After enabling authentication, we will walk through some basic examples of managing users and permissions.

 ## Enable authentication

 Authentication is disabled by default in InfluxDB and InfluxDB Enterprise.
 Once you have a working cluster
-(that is, after [installing the data nodes](/enterprise_influxdb/v1.9/introduction/install-and-deploy/installation/data_node_installation/)), we recommend enabling authenticatiion right away to control access to you cluster.
+(that is, after [installing the data nodes](/enterprise_influxdb/v1.9/introduction/install-and-deploy/installation/data_node_installation/)), we recommend enabling authentication right away to control access to you cluster.

 Authentication must be enabled _**before**_ authorization can be managed.